 Neurofibromatosis type 1-associated plexiform neurofibromas (NF1-PN) is a rare tumor of the peripheral nerve sheath that causes significant pain and disfigurement, and for which there are no FDA-approved therapies.
 NF1-PN most often manifests in children.
-SpringWorks expects to initiate a Phase 2b clinical trial of mirdametinib (“ReNeu”) in the third quarter of 2019.
-Mirdametinib received Orphan Drug and Fast Track Designations for this indication.
+Mirdametinib is in a Phase 2b trial (“ReNeu”) for children and adults with inoperable NF1-PN, and has received Orphan Drug and Fast Track Designations for this indication.
 Learn more about mirdametinib.

 RAS/RAF Mutant Solid Tumors